bonfire-networks/bonfire-app/docs/HACKING.md

 - Set an environment variable to indicate your choice: `export WITH_DOCKER=partial`

-- Make sure you've edited your .env files (see above) before getting started and proceed to Hello world!
+- Make sure you've edited your .env file (see above) before getting started and proceed to Hello world!

 ### Option D - the bare metal (if you don't use docker)

 - Dependencies:

-  - `make`
   - Recent versions of [Elixir](https://elixir-lang.org/install.html) (1.13+) and OTP/erlang (24+)
   - Recent versions of [Rust](https://www.rust-lang.org/tools/install) and Cargo
   - [pnpm](https://pnpm.io)
   - Postgres 12+ (or rather [Postgis](https://postgis.net/install/) if using the bonfire_geolocate extension)
   - [Meili Search](https://docs.meilisearch.com/learn/getting_started/installation.html) (optional)

-- You will need to set the relevant environment variables in the .env files (see above) to match your local install of Postgres.
+- You will need to set the relevant environment variables in the .env file (see above) to match your local install of Postgres.

 - If you want search capabilities, you'll also need to setup a Meili server and set the relevant env variables as well.